Metrics and Logs FAQ

 In-proxy telemetry (aka v2) reduces resource cost and improves proxy performance as compared to the Mixer-based telemetry (aka v1) approach, and is the preferred mechanism for surfacing telemetry in Istio.
 However, there are few differences in reported telemetry between v1 and v2 which are listed below:

-• Missing labels for out-of-mesh traffic In-proxy telemetry relies on metadata exchange between Envoy proxies to gather information like peer workload name, namespace and labels.
+Missing labels for out-of-mesh traffic In-proxy telemetry relies on metadata exchange between Envoy proxies to gather information like peer workload name, namespace and labels.
 In Mixer-based telemetry this functionality was performed by Mixer as part of combining request attributes with the platform data.
 This metadata exchange is performed by the Envoy proxies by adding a specific HTTP header for HTTP protocol or augmenting ALPN protocol for TCP protocol as described here.
 This requires Envoy proxies to be injected at both the client & server workloads, implying that the telemetry reported when one peer is not in the mesh will be missing peer attributes like workload name, namespace and labels.
-However, if both peers have proxies injected all the labels mentioned here are available in the generated metrics.
+However, if both peers have proxies injected all the labels mentioned here3 are available in the generated metrics.
 When the server workload is out of the mesh, server workload metadata is still distributed to client sidecar, causing client side metrics to have server workload metadata labels filled.

-• TCP metadata exchange requires mTLS TCP metadata exchange relies on the Istio ALPN protocol which requires mutual TLS (mTLS) to be enabled for the Envoy proxies to exchange metadata successfully.
+TCP metadata exchange requires mTLS TCP metadata exchange relies on the Istio ALPN protocol which requires mutual TLS (mTLS) to be enabled for the Envoy proxies to exchange metadata successfully.
 This implies that if mTLS is not enabled in your cluster, telemetry for TCP protocol will not include peer information like workload name, namespace and labels.

-• No mechanism for configuring custom buckets for histogram metrics Mixer-based telemetry supported customizing buckets for histogram type metrics like request duration and TCP byte sizes.
+No mechanism for configuring custom buckets for histogram metrics Mixer-based telemetry supported customizing buckets for histogram type metrics like request duration and TCP byte sizes.
 In-proxy telemetry has no such available mechanism.
 Additionally, the buckets available for latency metrics in in-proxy telemetry are in milliseconds as compared to seconds in Mixer-based telemetry.
 However, more buckets are available by default in in-proxy telemetry for latency metrics at the lower latency levels.

-• No metric expiration for short-lived metrics Mixer-based telemetry supported metric expiration whereby metrics which were not generated for a configurable amount of time were de-registered for collection by Prometheus.
+No metric expiration for short-lived metrics Mixer-based telemetry supported metric expiration whereby metrics which were not generated for a configurable amount of time were de-registered for collection by Prometheus.
 This is useful in scenarios, such as one-off jobs, that generate short-lived metrics.
 De-registering the metrics prevents reporting of metrics which would no longer change in the future, thereby reducing network traffic and storage in Prometheus.
 This expiration mechanism is not available in in-proxy telemetry.
 The workaround for this can be found here.

 How can I manage short-lived metrics?

 Short-lived metrics can hamper the performance of Prometheus, as they often are a large source of label cardinality.
 Cardinality is a measure of the number of unique values for a label.
 To manage the impact of your short-lived metrics on Prometheus, you must first identify the high cardinality metrics and labels.
-Prometheus provides cardinality information at its /status page.
-Additional information can be retrieved via PromQL.
-There are several ways to reduce the cardinality of Istio metrics:
+Prometheus provides cardinality information at its /status

-• Drop unnecessary labels from collection.
-If the label with high cardinality is not needed, you can drop it from metric collection via metric customization using tags_to_remove.
+configuration, update it to have host header fallback disabled, and apply it with a more specific selector.
+This issue6 has more detail on how to achieve this. - Drop unnecessary labels from collection.
+If the label with high cardinality is not needed, you can drop it from metric collection via metric customization5 using

 How do I migrate existing Mixer functionality?